mcpringlez/proposals/Stage 1 - Received/04-02-2022 -  quno_steve - FreeRoam.md

 Affiliation: Boss DAO \
 Roles: Holders

-## Proposal Summary
+##Proposal Summary
-Boss DAO has an opportunity to compound passive income and gain CNFT market-wide influence.
+Boss DAO has an opportunity to compound its passive income potential and gain market-wide influence over the CNFT as a whole.

-## Proposal Details
+##Proposal Details

 ### How?

 By concentrating ALL of our DAO’s sales and purchases onto Freeroam.io.

+### Cost?

+This will incur NO COST to the DAO; however, strong community engagement & understanding will help to accelerate the execution of our strategy, and thus will help accelerate the DAO's passive income.
+See [Strategy and Execution](#Strategy and Execution)below.

 ### When?